Revolutionary activities in Algeria: Time in Algeria

-Also, in 1970, Huey Newton, leader of the BPP, got out of prison and applied for a visa for Algeria.
-This was rejected and the Panther section in Algeria under Cleaver increasingly separated from the one in the USA under Huey Newton.
+Also in 1970, BPP leader Huey Newton got out of prison and applied for a visa for Algeria.
+This was rejected and the Panther section in Algeria under Cleaver increasingly separated from the one in the USA under Newton.
 Finally, the Algerian Panthers split from the BPP and renamed themselves the Revolutionary People’s Communication Network (RPCN).

 From that moment, money was a constant concern for the party.
-Abroad, it became increasingly difficult to win financial support for the split Algiers group.
-In June 1972, a hijacked plane from the USA arrived in Algeria and delivered the Panther USD 500,000.
+Abroad, it became increasingly difficult to win financial support for the Algiers group.
+In June 1972, a hijacked plane from the USA arrived in Algeria and delivered the Panthers $500,000.
 Another hijacked plane landed in Algiers a few months later, but this time the Algerian authorities controlled the incident and the money did not go to the Panthers.
-This could be seen as a proof that Algeria defined itself as a critic of the imperialist West and leader of the Third World, but not as a Rogue state.
+This could be seen as a proof that Algeria defined itself as a critic of the imperialist West and leader of the Third World, but not as a rogue state.
 The Algerian government made clear that they would not be accomplices in hijacking planes, even if they guaranteed the hijackers asylum.

 Tensions with Algerian government

-After the aircraft incidents, the Algiers-Panthers addressed an open letter to president Houari Boumediene accusing the Algerian government of turning its back on the struggle of the Afro-American people.
+After the hijacking incidents, the Algiers-Panthers addressed an open letter to president Houari Boumediene accusing the Algerian government of turning its back on the struggle of the Afro-American people.
 This letter, which openly insulted the Algerian government, had strong consequences.
-The host Algeria was active in the international politics of non-aligned nations, supported movements throughout the southern hemisphere and thus had a lot at stake.
-It was probably the reason why Algeria did not want to be forced into a role by the international kidnappers, a state that does not abide by the rules.
+Algeria was active in the international politics of non-aligned nations, supporting movements throughout the southern hemisphere, and thus had a lot at stake.

-The letter showed probably also that the Panthers did not understand the policies of their host country and did not understand the balance of power.
-After all, the Algiers-Panthers were almost homeless: They had split off from the organization in the USA, international support was dwindling, and they were no longer welcome in Algeria.
-Nevertheless, the Algiers-Panthers continued to receive a monthly scholarship from the FLN Office for Freedom Movements, which in turn showed that the party was not expelled from Algeria.
+The letter probably also showed that the Panthers did not understand the policies of their host country and did not understand the balance of power.
+After all, the Algiers-Panthers were almost homeless: They had split off from the organization in the US, international support was dwindling, and they were no longer welcome in Algeria.
+Nevertheless, the Algiers-Panthers continued to receive a monthly stipend from the FLN Office for Freedom Movement.
 However, they left the country in 1977.